 Review Procedures and Criteria

-Verify that all the Pharmacy Benefit Manager’s formularies utilized during the examination period allow drugs to be dispensed at locations required and appropriate to comport with all applicable state statutes, rules and regulations.
+Verify that all the PBM’s formularies utilized during the examination period allow drugs to be dispensed at locations required and appropriate to comply with all applicable state statutes, rules and regulations.

-Verify that all the Pharmacy Benefit Manager’s formularies utilized during the examination period do not restrict access to drugs to select pharmacies in violation of any required and applicable state statutes, rules or regulations.
+Verify that all the PBM’s formularies utilized during the examination period do not restrict access to drugs to select pharmacies in violation of any required and applicable state statutes, rules or regulations.

 STANDARDS

-PHARMACY BENEFITS MANAGERS
+PHARMACY BENEFIT MANAGERS

-DRUG FORMULARY, PLACEMENT AND SPECIALTY DRUG
+DRUG FORMULARY, PLACEMENT, AND SPECIALTY DRUG

 Apply to: PBMs providing or maintaining formulary services to an insurer.